-- Add the spinach and cook until they are wilted and shrinks down.
+- Add the spinach and cook until wilted and shrinks down.

-- Stir in the lime juice, cilantro, green chiles, cumin, and chile powder.
+- Stir in the lime juice, cilantro, green chiles, cumin, and chili powder.

-- To assemble, spread about 1/2 can of enchilada sauce in the bottom of a 9 x 13 baking dish.
+- To assemble, spread about 1/2 of the enchilada sauce in the bottom of a 9 x 13 baking dish.
 Fill each tortilla with about 1/3 cup of the spinach mixture.
 Roll up and place seam side down in the baking dish.
-When all enchiladas have been rolled and placed in the pan, top with the other 1/2 can of enchilada sauce and about 1/2 of the other can.
+When all enchiladas have been rolled and placed in the pan, top with the other 1/2 of the enchilada sauce.
 Sprinkle remaining shredded cheese on top of enchiladas.

 - Garnish enchiladas with lime, green onion, cilantro, and avocado, if desired.
 Serve warm.